Mom sitting cross-legged while her baby lies in front of her on a yoga mat

 Yoga peek-a-boo.
 At 5 months babies don’t yet have object permanence, but they love to see their parents and other caregivers’ faces, so peek-a-boo is often a favourite.
 You can play peek-a-boo while doing yoga to give yourself a moment of self-care too.
 To do this, lie baby safely on their back on a yoga mat.
 You can kneel over them on your hands and knees, known as “table top” in yoga, your face above theirs.
 Take a breath in and breathe out bringing your hips to your heels into what is known as “child’s pose.”
 Inhale, come back to your face above baby, and be greeted with a big smile as you say “Peek-a-boo!”

 Happy Baby for your happy baby.
-Happy Baby is often a favorite yoga pose for adults, but babies do it naturally.
+Happy Baby yoga pose is often a favorite pose for adults, but babies do it naturally.
 Babies often find their feet at around four or five months, but even if they haven’t they can do this pose.
 If they’re already holding their feet, just encourage them to keep doing it, and maybe join them lying down next to them, holding your feet, and rocking side to side.
 If your baby hasn’t yet found their feet, you can help them get the benefits of this pose by lying them on their back and with their feet towards the ceiling, hold their feet, and gently bend their knees and move them side to side.

 mom-stretching-baby's-legs-in-happy-baby-pose